OpenBotsAI/OpenBots.Documentation/OpenBots Server/Server SDK Documentation/ServerSDKDesignDocument.md

 **Design**

-- Overview: The overall structure uses the methods in each file within the Api folder to allow the user to call a method that makes a request or to simply make a single request.
+- Overview: The overall structure uses the methods in each file within the Api folder to allow the user to call a method that makes requests to the Server or Documents, or to simply make a single request.
 The API gets called, which in turn acesses the Server or Documents, and then retrieves, adds, updates, exports, or deletes the appropriate data from the Server or Documents if the request is valid.
 If the request is invalid, the user will receive an error message stating the error that occurred while trying to process the request.
 - Types of API Requests
   - Server:  The requests made using OpenBots Server
   - Documents: The requests made using OpenBots Documents